 - If you cancel between 0 and 44 days prior to the start of your tour, all tour payments will be forfeited.

 St. Michaels Harbour Inn, Marina & Spa is a year-round luxury resort, situated right off the Miles River, on the harbor in historic St. Michaels, on Maryland’s Eastern Shore.

-Boat excursion on the Chesapeake Estuary, Oxford ferry, tour of Blackwater Preserve, entry to Chesapeake Bay Maritime Museum, 5 nights lodging, 5 breakfasts, 4 dinners (you are on your own for dinner one night in Cambridge), bicycle and helmet.
+Oxford ferry, tour of Blackwater Preserve, entry to Chesapeake Bay Maritime Museum, 5 nights’ lodging, 5 breakfasts, 1 lunch, 4 dinners (you are on your own for dinner one night in Saint Michaels), bicycle and helmet.
 Free transfer provided from/to Easton, Maryland bus station/airport.

 FREE USE OF BIKES